Led by a no-frills coach, the San Antonio Spurs have long stated the regular season means little to them.

-Tim Duncan had 23 points and 11 rebounds, and the Spurs never trailed against the Heat, weathering a sluggish third quarter for an intense 111-87 victory Thursday.
+On Noche Latina in San Antonio, with both teams wearing Spanish-language jerseys, Tim Duncan had 23 points and 11 rebounds, and "Los Spurs" never trailed against "El Heat," weathering a sluggish third quarter for an intense 111-87 victory Thursday.

 "I'm sure this has some special meaning, to say something different would be silly," San Antonio coach Gregg Popovich said, "but we expect them to come out hard and play."

 In their first home game against Miami since losing a heart-wrenching, seven-game NBA Finals, the Spurs handed the Heat their worst loss of the season.

 The rematch brought out a raucous sold-out crowd and sparked high emotions from both teams.
 Players dived recklessly for loose balls and yelled at officials, while Popovich often screamed at his own players.